Product Guide · Architectural Ironmongery

 • Dimensional specification with reference drawing if non-standard

-• Finish reference (BHMA or RAL code where applicable)
+• Finish reference (with a physical or photographic sample where colour-critical)

 • Quantity per SKU and project total